hyroxh/SRP-PROTOCOL/README.md

 Similarly, to compile the client program, enter:
 $ gcc client.c setup.c prover.c mainclient.c libargon2.a -Isrc -lgmp -o <name_of_exe_file>

+Don't forget to add argon2.h and libargon2.a to your directory!

 Brief description of the server programs:
 1. server.c -- establishes connection and read/send functions
 2. verifier.c -- contains functions for the server to play a verifier role in the authentification part of the protocol.